Whole Life Insurance vs. Term Life Insurance

 Return of Premium Term Life Insurance:

 Return of Premium Term Life insurance returns your premium if you outlive the policy.
-For example, if you purchased a Return of Premium 30 year Term life insurance insurance policy, you would pay premiums for 30 years.
-If you outlive the 30 years you collect all 30 years of premiums back in the form of a check.
+If you purchased a Return of Premium 30 year Term life policy, you would pay premiums for 30 years.
+If you outlive the 30 years you collect all 30 years of premiums back in full.
 Even the Return of Premium rider is paid back to the owner of the policy.
 The only side effect is these policies also cost more than standard Term life policies do.
 The great part is after years of paying you could receive all you premiums back in a nice big check.

 Convertible Term Life Insurance: